bra1nDump/ai-task-vscode/documents/backlog.md

 ## Next up:

 - Return OpenAI from activate so error extension can use it
+- Tutorial - disable for now!

 - Show walkthrough after installing the extension (implement, but don't enable yet, so if (false) hack to disable it)
+  - workbench.action.newWindow, it doesn't seem to accept a parameter, but the hell with it let's try it

 - ... clenup hacks produced while getting notebooks to work.
 Lets plan this one out before we do it.
 For now lets just document some ideas on how to improve the situation
   - Extract common context enrichment pieces into a separate function